Plano High School (Illinois): Athletics

 Plano's teams compete in the Interstate Eight Conference through the Illinois High School Association (IHSA).

-In 2012, there was a hazing incident regarding five students.
+In 2012, there was a rape incident regarding five students.

 Football

 The Plano Varsity football team has competed in, and won, two IHSA state championships, in 2006 and 2007.

 Basketball

 The Plano boys' basketball team hosts the Plano Christmas Classic basketball tournament annually in late December.